Table of Contents

 |Normal||Prolonged, heavy exercise|

 Normally, as much as 2 L of dietary fluid can be consumed in any one day.
-As it passes through the gastrointestinal (GI) system water and food is mixed with 6–7 L of digestive secretions consisting of saliva, liver, stomach, and pancreatic secretions and bicarbonate solutions.
+As it passes through the gastrointestinal (GI) system water and food is mixed with 6–7 L of digestive secretions consisting of saliva, secretions of the liver, stomach, and pancreas, and bicarbonate solutions.
 Most of this fluid will be absorbed by the mucous membranes in the small intestine and, to a lesser extent, the large intestine.

 80 % of consumed water is absorbed by the small intestine.
-Water passes through the membranes of the epithelial cells that line the small intestine by solutes, especially sodium, are absorbed.
-Sodium is absorbed into enterocytes through transport proteins found in the luminal side of the cells.
+Water passes through the membranes of the epithelial cells that line the small intestine as solutes, especially sodium, are absorbed.
+Sodium is absorbed into the enterocytes through transport proteins found in the luminal side of the cells.
 These are primarily cotransporters that move sodium and glucose or amino acids into the enterocytes.
 This forms an osmotic gradient that pulls water into the cell.
 Water continues to follow the sodium as it is pumped into the interstitial space at the basal-luminal side of the cell and then into the capillaries of the portal system.
-Water continues to be absorbed in the large intestine with other nutrients and vitamins.
+Water continues to be absorbed in the large intestine, though to a lesser degree, with other nutrients and vitamins.

 Fluids can also be added intravenously when in the hospital.
-It is always preferred to provide nutrients PO (“per os” or “by mouth”) but some procedures, tests, and most surgeries require the patient to be NPO (“nil per os” or “nothing by mouth”).
-In these cases and when the patient is physically unable to eat due to unconsciousness or aspiration concerns nutrients and fluids are supplied intravenously.
+It is always preferred to provide nutrients PO (“per os” or “by mouth”), but some procedures, tests, and most surgeries require the patient to be on an empty stomach.
+This is called NPO (“nil per os” or “nothing by mouth”).
+In these cases and when the patient is physically unable to eat due to unconsciousness or certain aspiration concerns, nutrients and fluids are supplied intravenously.
 The type and rate of fluid provided can be a very powerful medical tool for treating a variety of ailments.

-Fluids are removed by three different ways: urination, defecation, and intravascular fluid loss.
+Fluids are removed from the body in 3 different ways: urination, defecation, and intravascular fluid loss.

 The process of urination starts at the kidneys where electrolytes and other small particles are filtered out of the blood and then some material is reabsorbed or secreted into the urine which is then excreted.
-This process is very carefully controlled by several modulators including three hormones aldosterone, vasopressin (antidiuretic protein) and natriuretic peptide.
-These hormones are released in response to the body’s physiologic state to regulate plasma volume, plasma osmolality, and certain electrolyte concentrations (mostly sodium).
+This process is very carefully controlled by several modulators including the 3 hormones aldosterone, vasopressin (antidiuretic protein), and natriuretic peptide.
+These hormones are released in response to the body’s physiologic state in order to regulate plasma volume, plasma osmolality, and certain electrolyte concentrations (mostly sodium).

 Water is also lost during defecation.
-Most fluid is reabsorbed from consumed food and drink by the small intestine, but some escapes in feces.
+Most of the fluid we intake is reabsorbed from consumed food and drink by the small intestine, but some escapes in the feces.
 This is an osmotic process as the food bolus travels down the gastrointestinal system.
-If the bolus travels too fast and has spent an insufficient time to allow for sufficient water absorption then the stool is watery, called diarrhea (a condition where there is too much fluid in the fecal matter).
-Young and healthy adults may not suffer any consequences from occasional diarrhea but in both the very young and elderly the water loss due to diarrhea could lead to major health concerns including dehydration, malnutrition, metabolic acidosis, and hypovolemic shock.
+If the bolus travels too fast and has spent an insufficient time allowing for the absorption of a sufficient amount of water then the stool is watery, referred to as diarrhea (a condition where there is too much fluid in the fecal matter).
+Young and healthy adults may not suffer any consequences from occasional diarrhea but, in both the very young and elderly, the water loss due to diarrhea could lead to major health concerns including dehydration, malnutrition, metabolic acidosis, and hypovolemic shock.

 Uncontrolled intravascular fluid loss, as in trauma, can also lead to hypovolemic shock.
-Fluid can also be removed from the intravascular space during the process of dialysis in patients with kidney injury.
+Fluid can also be removed from the intravascular space during the process of dialysis in patients with kidney failure.

-Normally, body fluid volumes (ECF) are regulated by changes in Na+ balance.
-Normally, serum osmolality and its primary determinant, Na+ concentration, are regulated by changes in H2O balance.
+Normally, body fluid volumes (ECV) are regulated by changes in Na+ balance.
+Normally, serum osmolality and its primary determinant, Na+ concentration levels, are regulated by changes in H2O balance.

 - Changes in Na+ balance → changes in volume status